 Finally, an external IDE (such as Visual Studio) may also connect to a cluster or a SQL warehouse for performing development iterations.

 Regardless of where execution occurs, whether on a cluster or serverless warehouse, all data is processed and stored within the Databricks platform and instantly accessible to both.

-The following three screenshots demonstrate these options:
+The three screenshots on the next page demonstrate these options...